 Students who already hold bachelor's degrees or higher still must satisfy the PPOE learning objectives.
 Generally such students can complete the required coursework in two academic semesters.

 Law Enforcement Skills training is designed to give prospective peace officers the hands-on skills training necessary to qualify for licensure.
 It is optimal for students to begin researching Skills options during the fall of their junior year.

 Hamline does not offer Skills training.
 However, due to an agreement between Hamline and Alexandria Technical and Community College (ATCC) students have the option to attend Skills training during the summer at ATCC in Alexandria, Minnesota.

-Typically students complete skills training after their junior or senior years.
-Students may need to adjust their schedules to fit the ATCC's academic calendar, which often deviates from Hamline's academic calendar.
+Typically students complete Skills training after their junior or senior years.
+Students may need to adjust their schedules to fit ATCC's academic calendar, which often deviates from Hamline's academic calendar.

 Students are required to obtain First Responder certification.
 The Minnesota EMS Regulatory Board maintains a schedule of approved First Responder courses.

 The Peace Office Licensing Exam is the basic exam given to students who complete the PPOE program (Academics, Skills, First Responder).
 First time applicants can apply for the POST exam online.
-The POST website also contains the PPOE learning objectives, which provide the structure for the POST exam.
+The POST website also contains the PPOE learning objectives, which can serve as a study guide as they provide the structure for the POST exam.